HAND PLANER BUYER’S GUIDE (CONTINUED)

 Buy a Block Plane

 Often called the workhorse of planes, the block plane is used for truing up end grain on boards ends, creating chamfers on edges, trimming tenons, etc. It’s not a collector’s favorite tool, but most traditional woodworkers use a block plane more than most other planes.
-I recommend a low angle block plane so you can work difficult end grain more easily.
+Low angle block planes are the most popular, because they excel at trimming end grain, and a normal angle block plane would be suitable for most other work.

 Buy a Combination Plane

-Cutting rabbets, tongues, grooves, shoulders, dados, beads, & moldings is such a huge part of traditional woodworking and joinery.
+Cutting rabbets, tongues, grooves, dadoes, beads, & moldings is such a huge part of traditional woodworking and joinery.
 Think drawers, boxes, frame & panel doors, etc.

 So should you buy a dedicated rabbet plane (rabbet joint down the grain), a plow plane, a tongue & groove plane set, a dado plane, a moving fillister plane (across grain for shoulders), beading planes, and molding planes?
 Or should you buy the Swiss Army Knife of planes: The Combination plane?
 A Combination plane is a joinery plane that uses a multitude of interchangeable cutters, or blades with different shapes.